Constitution of the Faculty Assembly of the College of William and Mary

 Section 4.
 The faculty representative to the Board of Visitors shall be a member of the Assembly, ex officio.

-Each faculty shall determine who is a voting member of that faculty.
+Section 1.
+Each faculty at the College shall determine who is a voting member of that faculty.
 Every voting member of a faculty is eligible to vote for Assembly representatives from that faculty.
 Voting members of more than one faculty may vote in only one faculty.

 Amendment of the Constitution

 Section 1.
-Amendments to this constitution may be proposed by a two-thirds vote of the full Assembly membership.
+Amendments to this constitution may be proposed by a two-thirds vote of the full Assembly membership, excluding any nonvoting member.

 Section 2.
 Ratification of amendments to this constitution shall be by approval of 5 out of the 7 of the constituencies of the Assembly, and by the Board of Visitors.